Wash your hands often, but don't worry

 From a business standpoint, the effects of the coronavirus on the global supply chain might be seen in Maryland stores this spring, according to the acting director of the Port of Baltimore.
 About 30% of the 2,000 or so ships that dock in Baltimore each year come from China and other ports in Asia, where the coronavirus has been most concentrated.
 And for the first time last month, a ship which typically would contain 1,800 to 2,000 large shipping containers of household goods to Baltimore was canceled because it wasn’t full.

-Seven possible cases are being tested in Maryland, but no one has yet been diagnosed with the virus as of Thursday.
-Gov. Larry Hogan (R) got out in front of the issue Tuesday when he announced the state’s public health laboratory in Baltimore has been approved for testing.
+Seven possible cases are being tested in Maryland, but no one has yet been diagnosed with the virus as of Wednesday.
+Gov. Larry Hogan (R) got out in front of the issue Tuesday when he announced the state’s public health laboratory in Baltimore has been approved for testing for coronavirus.
 This means people who might contract the virus can get tested and treated much faster than by waiting for test results from the Centers for Disease Control and Prevention in Atlanta, which is the national protocol.

 “Our highest priority is keeping Marylanders safe, and having the capability to test quickly for potential COVID-19 cases is an important part of that,” Hogan said.
 “We want our citizens to know that all levels of government are working together proactively and taking every possible precaution to respond to threats of public health.”